Vulnerability

 “Keep it for now,” she says with a brief smile.
 “You might need it more.”

-“Going in three,” Jenson says.
+“Going in three,” Jensen says.
 “Two.
 One.”

 He rushes forward, opens the door, and throws the flashbang in before using his laser pointer to indicate the wall between the group and it.
 “Cha!”

 There’s a muffled bang just as his pokemon dashes headfirst into the wall and crashes through.
-Jenson is right behind it, followed by Mia, Burrell, and their pokemon.
+Jensen is right behind it, followed by Mia, Burrell, and their pokemon.
 The sounds of battle are immediate, but continue for long enough that it’s clear they didn’t get blown away completely.

 “Watch from the T-section,” Hitomi says to Red and Blue as she goes to the opposite side of the door with her poliwrath, who smashes another hole through the wall on her command and leads the way in.
 Once she and the other two are inside, Red moves to cover the hall opposite the way they came, while Blue steps beside him facing the opposite direction, then summons Soul.